tshepang/blog-movies/content/movies/Apocalypse Now (1979).rst

 -  The driver of the boat sucks, and he sucked in *Malcolm X* too.
 -  I'm not sure about Laurence Fishburne; he seems too artificial, like some sorry attempt to keep the story interesting.
--  Harorissio Ford looks like ineffective comic relief, without being one.
+-  Harrison Ford looks like ineffective comic relief, without being one.

 Although the quality of being over-the-top worked well in the first